maksatweb/X-Scan/README.md

 # X-Scan
 **EN**
-This script lets you find hidden files belonging to the attacker It is even possible to trace an embedded image of an executable code.
+This script lets you find hidden files belonging to the attacker.
+It is even possible to trace an embedded image of an executable code.

 **ID**